 - Financial Support: EOP Grant (if eligible)

-Furthermore, academic support services are provided to all students through the Student Services Center/EOP Satellite office located in each academic college and Exploratory students are served by the EOP Exploratory Advisement Coordinator Dr. Conchita Battle.
+Furthermore, academic support services are provided to all students through the Student Services Center/EOP Satellite office located in each academic college, and Exploratory students are served by the EOP Exploratory Advisement Coordinator, Dr. Conchita Battle.

-Additional Educational Opportunity Programs
+Additional Educational Opportunity Programs and Services

 - The Faculty Mentor Program provides mentoring services, training and resources for faculty, staff and students.